Facebook aims for more transparency with video ad data

+* Spinraza ( tm ) approved and launched in us for spinal muscular atrophy

-Two months after Facebook Inc (FB.O) admitted it had inflated the average time it told advertisers that users were watching their video ads, the company is promising better data to give ad buyers a clearer picture of how they are spending their money.
+Nov 16 Two months after Facebook Inc admitted it had inflated the average time it told advertisers that users were watching their video ads, the company is promising better data to give ad buyers a clearer picture of how they are spending their money.

 The world's biggest online social network on Wednesday launched a new blog on its website called Metrics FYI, where it will share updates and corrections for its data.